-- · Camper luggage will be with the camper - Take time to find ALL your camper's luggage.
-Your camper's luggage may have expanded since they left - · Check thoroughly to ensure they have not left anything behind - · Lost and found check: Check through our lost and found to see if any items belong to your camper - Exit camp and we hope to see you back at camp next time!
+- · Camper luggage will be set aside for pick up by camper and their parent/caregiver - Take time to find ALL your camper's luggage.
+Your camper's luggage may have expanded since they left.
+Check thoroughly to ensure they have not left anything behind - Lost and found check: Check through our lost and found to see if any items belong to your camper - Exit camp and we hope to see you back at camp next time!